Verified July 2026 · Cited to primary sources

 Is TB-500 the same as Thymosin Beta-4?

 Not exactly.
 TB-500 is a short synthetic fragment marketed as a Tβ4 stand-in.
-Full-length Thymosin β-4 reached human Phase 2 trials, but the fragment sold as TB-500 has only animal data — an important distinction the marketing blurs.
+Full-length Thymosin β-4 reached human Phase 2 trials, but the fragment sold as TB-500 has only animal data.
+That distinction matters, and the marketing blurs it.

 Is TB-500 FDA approved or legal?